 The Storefronts Program: In 2010, an innovative consortium of city and neighborhood organizations inaugurated the Storefronts program in Seattle’s Pioneer Square and International District neighborhoods by activating empty storefronts with vibrant local art and creative projects.
 At the time, the initiative sought to address high retail vacancy rates that were symptomatic of the economic downturn.
 Though Seattle's economic climate is now stronger, Shunpike continues to support our creative community and urban neighborhoods by providing opportunities for artists to showcase dynamic, engaging works that reach out to passersby, humanize our built environment, and support urban revitalization.

-This is a call to artists for a new Artist-in-Residence program in Seattle, WA.
-Selected artists will work in a Seattle-area corporate campus in an on-site art studio.
-This art studio is located in the bustling South Lake Union neighborhood.
+After a successful pilot run of this program, this is a second annual call to artists for an Artist-in-Residence at Amazon in Seattle, WA.
+Selected artists will work at the Amazon, Seattle-area, corporate campus in an on-site art studio in the bustling South Lake Union neighborhood.

-There is a total of 4 residencies available in three-month increments, with the first residency starting November 1, 2017.
+There is a total of 4 residencies available in ten week increments, with the first residency starting as early as February 1, 2019.

-- Artists are required to work in the on-site art studio for a minimum of 8 hours per week for the duration of the three-month residency and be available for questions by employees about their process while they work.
+- Artists are required to work in the on-site art studio for a minimum of 16 hours per week during business hours for the duration of the ten week residency.
+Artists will be available for questions by employees about their process while they work.

 - Artists will provide one Artist Lecture and host one Workshop during the residency.